How to Migrate a Website from Bolt.new to Vercel: A Simple, Safe Guide

 npm run build # the real test: does it build for production

-If npm run build finishes without errors, you are in good shape.
-If it complains, the message almost always points at a missing environment variable or a missing dependency, both of which are quick to fix and far better discovered here than in front of customers.
+A clean npm run build means you are in good shape.
+If it complains, the message almost always points at a missing dependency or an absent secret, both quick to fix and far better found here than in front of a customer.

-For a Vite site, the kind Bolt most often produces, the settings are simply:
+Match the build settings to your framework.
+For a Vite site, the kind Bolt most often produces, the build command is

 {